Hair straightening

 The process is often called "rebonding" in some countries from Southeast Asia (e.g. Indonesia, Singapore, Malaysia and Philippines).
 If done often, flat irons and chemicals can be damaging to hair.
 Excessive straightening often results in split ends.
 However, heat protectant sprays can decrease the damage.

 Methods

-Temporary (non-chemical treatment)
+Temporary (non-chemical)

-Hair irons and hot combs are designed to temporarily modify the shape/texture of hair.
-The straightened effect will usually be reversed by environmental factors, mainly contact with water from washing, rain, humidity, etc. This includes water in styling products such as gels applied after straightening, although careful use of such treatments can still produce usable results not much different from if the user had naturally straight hair before applying the product.
+Hair irons and hot combs used appropriately temporarily modify the shape and texture of hair.
+The hair will tend to revert to its original form due to environmental factors, mainly contact with water from washing, rain, humidity, etc. This includes water in styling products such as gels applied after straightening, although careful use of such treatments can produce usable results.

-Overuse of heat tools can permanently alter the hair's structure.
-This is known as "heat damage".
+Use of too much heat, or for too long, can cause heat damage, irreversibly altering the hair's structure.
 Use of protective sprays or lotions before heat styling may help to prevent heat damage.
-Once the damage has occurred, it can be disguised using various styling techniques, but not reversed.
-The only way to repair heat-damaged hair is to cut off the damaged hair and regrow it.
+While the damage cannot be reversed, it can be disguised using various styling techniques.
+Only cutting off and regrowing damaged hair removes the damage.